-- 3.1.3 The Trust will give information as to its forward planning in respect of each financial year to the Regulator.
-This information will be prepared by the directors, who must have regard to the views of the Council of Governors. - 3.1.4 Prior to the start of the financial year the Chief Finance & Commercial Officer will, on behalf of the Chief Executive, prepare and submit budgets for approval by the Board of Directors.
-Such budgets will: - (a) be in accordance with the aims and objectives set out in the annual business plan; - (b) accord with workload and workforce plans; - (c) be produced following discussion with appropriate budget holders; - (d) be prepared within the limits of available funds and prevailing regulatory requirements; and - (e) identify potential risks. - 3.1.5 All budget holders must provide information as required by the Chief Finance & Commercial Officer to enable budgets to be compiled. - 3.1.6 Budget holders will be required to sign up to their allocated budgets at the beginning of each financial year. - 3.1.7 The Chief Finance & Commercial Officer shall monitor financial performance against budget and business plan, periodically review them, and report to the Board of Directors. - 3.1.8 The Chief Finance & Commercial Officer has a responsibility to ensure that adequate training is delivered on an on-going basis to budget holders to help them manage successfully. - 3.1.9 Operating surpluses may be used to: - (a) spend on revenue - (b) meet locally determined health needs - (c) build up cash reserves for future investments - (d) finance an investment or purchase - (e) make payments on a loan. - 3.1.10 Operating surpluses may not be distributed to members.
+- (b) details of major changes in workload, delivery of services or resources required to achieve the plan. - 3.1.3 The Trust will give information as to its forward planning in respect of each financial year to the Regulator.
+This information will be prepared by the directors, who must have regard to the views of the Council of Governors. - 3.1.4 Prior to the start of the financial year the CFCOCFO will, on behalf of the Chief Executive, prepare and submit budgets for approval by the Board of Directors.
+Such budgets will: - (a) be in accordance with the aims and objectives set out in the annual business plan; - (b) accord with workload and workforce plans; - (c) be produced following discussion with appropriate budget holders; - (d) be prepared within the limits of available funds and prevailing regulatory requirements; and - (e) identify potential risks. - 3.1.5 All budget holders must provide information as required by the CFCOCFO to enable budgets to be compiled. - 3.1.6 Budget holders will be required to sign up to their allocated budgets at the beginning of each financial year. - 3.1.7 The CFCOCFO shall monitor financial performance against budget and business plan, periodically review them, and report to the Board of Directors. - 3.1.8 The CFCOCFO has a responsibility to ensure that adequate training is delivered on an on-going basis to budget holders to help them manage successfully. - 3.1.9 Operating surpluses may be used to: - (a) spend on revenue - (b) meet locally determined health needs - (c) build up cash reserves for future investments - (d) finance an investment or purchase - (e) make payments on a loan. - 3.1.10 Operating surpluses may not be distributed to members.